Sterilisation

 Benefits of sterilisation

 Sterilisation helps your pet lead a healthier life, as sterilised animals are less prone to certain diseases.
-Sterilising your pet also demonstrates responsible ownership towards your pet, your neighbours and the wider community.
+Sterilising your pet demonstrates responsible ownership towards your pet, your neighbours and the wider community.

 Sterilisation reduces the risk of mammary gland tumours, ovarian and uterine cancers and womb infections (pyometra) in females, and testicular cancer and incidence of prostate disease in males.